This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Two of our favourite curries from our local Thai restaurant are chicken and potato curry and chicken curry with green beans and bamboo shoots.
 While most of the ingredients are quite common to our cooking, the bamboo shoots aren’t.
 As strange as they might sound, they are delightful!

 Bamboo shoots are also readily available in the Asian aisle of your supermarket, and usually come in a can.
-They add a really nice crunch to your curry and a delicious but subtle flavour.
+They add a really nice crunch to your curry and a subtle but delicious flavour.

 Recipe Tips and Notes

-- You can also use skinless, boneless chicken thighs instead of the breasts.
-This curry will also work with fish, shrimp, prawns or make it vegetarian with lentils.
+• You can also use skinless, boneless chicken thighs instead of the breasts.
+This curry will also work with lots of other protein options including fish, shrimp, prawns or make it vegetarian with lentils.
 This recipe is so versatile.

 Serving suggestions